step-/TC_SyncWorks/README.txt

 By default, after extraction you will be prompted to perform md5 sums, then TC_SyncTool will minimize back to the icon tray and wait for your next "extract" key press.

+While extraction is taking place you must not work with Total Commander.
+Md5 hashing takes place in the background, so you can let it run and at the same time start synchronizing left/right files with Total Commander.

 TC_SyncWorks extracts all and only the items that are marked for copy in the Directory Synchronization list, and creates up to six files, by default